 This Agreement contains the entire understanding and agreement between the parties.
 Changes to this Agreement, whether by addition, deletion, amendment or modification, must be reduced to writing and executed by both the County and the Union.

-IN WITNESS WHEREOF, the parties hereto have executed this Agreement this 21st day of May, 2019.
+IN WITNESS WHEREOF, the parties hereto have executed this Agreement this 18th day of January 2022 by the duly authorized representatives of the parties hereto.